Smart Money Is Betting Big In LUV Options

 Southwest Airlines is the largest domestic air carrier in the United States by passengers boarded.
 Southwest operates over 800 aircraft in an all-Boeing 737 fleet.
 Despite offering some longer routes and a few perks for business travelers, the airline predominantly specializes in short-haul, leisure flights operated in a single, open-seating cabin configuration in a point-to-point network.
 In 2025, Southwest will modify its cabins to offer some seats with extra legroom and will update its ticketing process to offer assigned seats.

-Where Is Southwest Airlines Standing Right Now?
-Trading volume stands at 3,575,514, with LUV's price down by -0.34%, positioned at $29.71.
-RSI indicators show the stock to be may be overbought.
-Earnings announcement expected in 48 days.
-Professional Analyst Ratings for Southwest Airlines
+Current Position of Southwest Airlines With a volume of 2,504,820, the price of LUV is down -2.24% at $28.6.
+RSI indicators hint that the underlying stock may be approaching overbought.
+Next earnings are expected to be released in 43 days.
+What The Experts Say On Southwest Airlines

-Over the past month, 1 industry analysts have shared their insights on this stock, proposing an average target price of $35.0.

-In a positive move, an analyst from Evercore ISI Group has upgraded their rating to Outperform and adjusted the price target to $35.
+Showing optimism, an analyst from Evercore ISI Group upgrades its rating to Outperform with a revised price target of $35.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.